ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 encapsulated in the same way as a successful response.

 Errors in the encapsulation of requests mean that responses cannot be encapsulated.
+This includes cases where the key configuration is incorrect or outdated.
 The Oblivious Gateway Resource can generate and send a response with an error status to the Oblivious Relay Resource.
 This response MAY be forwarded to the Client or treated by the Oblivious Relay Resource as a failure.
 If a Client receives a response that is not an Encapsulated Response, this could indicate that the client configuration used to construct the request is incorrect or out of date.